World Fuel Services logo

 Supplier Power

-MEDIUM: Fuel suppliers have moderate power due to commodity nature but WFS scale provides negotiating leverage
+MEDIUM: Fuel suppliers have moderate power due to commodity nature but World Fuel's scale provides negotiating leverage

 Buyer Power

-MEDIUM: Large customers have negotiating power but switching costs and network effects provide protection
+MEDIUM: Large commercial customers like airlines have significant negotiating power but switching costs are substantial

 Threat of Substitution